 Music is his true love.
 He plays both the mandolin and piano by ear.
 He is also a composer, being very proud of his own creation, “Marry Me in Laramie.”**

 Riding is not something Jonesy enjoys.
 In fact, horses seem decidedly spooked by Jonesy and prefer to leave him afoot.
 That’s acceptable, as Jonesy has a bad sacroiliac.
 His role as foreman of the Sherman Ranch includes that of chief cook and bottle washer, despite the fact that the food prepared is barely passable.
 He is much better at cooking his own concoction of liniment, which is liberally applied to man and animal with the same vigor as his pearls of wisdom.
-He also does not drink, except generally for medicinal purposes, and is not very adept with a pistol.
+He also is generally against drink, except for “medicinal purposes.”
+He is not very adept with a pistol.
 In fact, he is known to go out with a posse without a gun.
 A double-barreled shotgun is his best option when he feels he must protect his charges.

 Jonesy’s main job is to ride herd on one Andy Sherman.
 To that end, he accompanies Andy when Andy goes to school in St. Louis.